 RSVPs for the APN Outdoor Summer Party have closed and almost 400 industry folk have registered to attend the Friends in High Places soiree next Thursday.
 However, in shameless advertising fashion, sales director Kent Harrison has taken advantage of the remaining demand and opened his own unofficial RSVP list.
 So if you want to get on it, check out the video they made—and be prepared to provide bribes.

-Who it's for: BNZ by Colenso BBDO and Finch
+Who's it for: Anchor by Colenso BBDO and Flying Fish

 Why we like it: Colenso BBDO continues its lactose-inspired series with a new instalment that features a model with a head of aesthetically pleasing hair.
 In the latest edition what at first seems to be another clichéd hair ad quickly twists into something very different when the answer to obtaining beautiful locks is presented in the shape of a glass of milk.

 Who's it for: Pak 'n Save by FCB